Louibens/PP4_FreeFurnitureHub/README.md

 -   ### F04 RECENTLY POSTED

-    - 3 recently posted items are displayed on the home page to give users and indication of what they can find on the site.
+    - 3 recently posted items are displayed on the home page to give users an indication of what they can find on the site.
     - Users can click on them and view the specific items details.

 ![Recently Posted](documentation/images/recently_posted.png)